 - The wages earned from Federal Work Study are considered a financial aid resource and are, therefore, listed differently than wages earned from other jobs on the Free Application for Federal Student Aid (FAFSA) when you complete it next year.

-If you have any other questions about your Federal Work Study award, please contact the Student Financial Services Office at 559-453-2041 or email@example.com
+For questions about your Federal Work Study award, please contact:Student Financial Services Office

 For more information about finding a Federal Work Study job, visit the Career Services Center.